 The Multi-Cultural Community Relations Office (MCCRO), formally the Indochinese Storefront, was established by the San Diego Police Department in 1987 to address the specific needs of a growing refugee population in San Diego.
 The office is committed to open communication, crime prevention support, and assistance with the Southeast Asian and East African communities.
 The office seeks to develop community partnerships to prevent, reduce or eliminate the difficulties confronting immigrants and refugee communities.
 The office addresses the need to build bridges to ease the acculturation of immigrant communities.
 The office makes an effort to provide police services that are respectful of the dignity and culture of all individuals.
 The office focuses on the Southeast Asian and East African communities but provides services to anyone who needs assistance.

-Captain Rudolph (Rudy) Tai has been with the San Diego Police Department for 31 years.
-Currently, he oversees the Backgrounds and Recruiting Unit.
-The unit strives to hire the most qualified individuals that represent the diverse population of San Diego.
-During his time with SDPD, Captain Tai has worked in a variety of assignments from patrol to investigative units.
-Captain Tai is an adjunct instructor at the San Diego Regional Police Academy, where he teaches Community Policing, Problem Solving, and Hate Crimes.
+Assistant Chief Rudolph (Rudy) Tai has been with the San Diego Police Department for over 30 years.
+Currently, he oversees patrol operations for the department.
+During his time with SDPD, Asst.
+Chief Tai has worked in a variety of assignments from patrol to recruiting to investigative units.
+Asst.
+Chief Tai is an adjunct instructor at the San Diego Regional Police Academy, where he teaches Community Policing, Problem Solving, and Hate Crimes.
 Currently, he is the president of the San Diego Pan Pacific (PANPAC) Law Enforcement Association and the National Association of Asian American Law Enforcement Commanders (NAAALEC).
-Captain Tai has previously served as the President of the National Asian Peace Officers’ Association (NAPOA) and as a member of many Asian and Pacific Islander Community Boards.
+Asst.
+Chief Tai has previously served as the President of the National Asian Peace Officers’ Association (NAPOA) and as a member of many Asian and Pacific Islander Community Boards.

 Lieutenant Al Ambito became a police officer with the San Diego Police Department in January 2006.
 He is the lead liaison to the very diverse Asian and Pacific Islander (API) communities in San Diego.
 Lieutenant Al Ambito was born, raised and educated in the Philippines.
 He is a fluent Tagalog speaker and like many Filipino families in San Diego, he was raised around the U.S. military, with his father being a retired U.S. Navy Chief.
 He is very active in the API communities in San Diego County, especially in working to build trust and respect between law enforcement and the community.
 His prior assignments include working as a patrol officer in Southern Division and Southeastern Division, serving as a Detective at Southern and Southeastern area stations, and assignments in the Sex Crimes and Child Abuse Units.